ericve25/user-management-take-home/README.md

 ## Documentation

 Documentation for this API is contained here in the README.
+Please visit the API root route for list of endpoints.

 (Note: in a production setting, I would add hosted docs generated from markdown with a static site generator such as Hugo)